-I graduated from Cardiff Metropolitan University (formerly UWIC) in Hotel & Institutional Management and then worked in the hospitality industry for Bass, Marriott and Whit bread for a number of years, before moving into Sales & Training with a European company.
+I graduated from Cardiff Metropolitan University (formerly UWIC) in Hotel Catering & Institutional Management and then worked in the Hospitality Industry for Bass, Marriott and Whitbread for a number of years, before moving into Sales & Training with a European company.
 I then decided to return to university and embark upon a PGCE, which I successfully gained from the University of Wales, Newport.

 I also work closely with the university's Widening Access department and deliver courses for them, both out in the community and also at their annual summer school to give taster sessions on what is available to study at university and how these courses can be accessed.